 Tips for Buying an Affordable Car

-If you’re buying a used car this can be particularly helpful.
-A larger budget will give you a wider range of vehicle options including more recent models and cars with lower mileage.
-(A quick browse of CARFAX listings shows that cars priced around $15,000 have lower miles, more recent model years, and better accident reports than cars listed at around $5,000.)
+If you’re buying a used car, this can be particularly helpful — a larger budget will give you a wider range of vehicle options, including more recent models and cars with lower mileage.
+(CARFAX listings show that cars priced around $15,000 have lower miles, more recent model years, and better accident reports than cars listed at around $5,000.)

-How to Lower Your Costs so You Can Afford More Car
+How to Afford More Car

 - Finding the right insurance: It’s important to find insurance that fits in your budget, but also provides the type of coverage you need or want.